rainaarya/Refresher_Module_OS/Assignment2/README.txt

 This question has no Subparts.
 The C file name for the same is 'a2q5.c' and the executable file name is 'a2q5'

+To compile explicitly use 'gcc a2q5.c -o a2q5' and run using ./a2q5

 The program asks the user which sort function is to be performed and sorts the array inputted by the user using the specified sorting function.